MAClaassen/website/content/conferences/_index.md

 > **2017**

 - European Association of Social Psychology (EASP), Granada, Spain.
 Presentation: “Perceived poverty increases reward impulsivity.”
-Organizer of symposium ”The psychology of inequality: How inequality influences perceptions, motives, and behaviours.”
+Organizer of symposium "The psychology of inequality: How inequality influences perceptions, motives, and behaviours.”
 - Belgian Association of Psychological Science (BAPS), Brussels, Belgium.
 Poster presentation: “The influence of relative income on delay discounting of money and food.”
 - 6th annual conference Association for Researchers in Psychology and Health (ARPH), Leiden, The Netherlands.
 Oral presentation: “Future me wants to be healthy: Thinking about the future reduces snack food intake.”